 It is estimated that 5-7% of employees have experienced a bullying event in the past six months.
 At any given time 20% of workers are suffering some form of mental illness.
 The research showed that victims had higher rates of depression, anxiety, and post-traumatic stress disorder.
 Younger males with lower social support working in stressful environments were most at risk.

-The Tap Into Safety Platform covers the key points about workplace bullying in refresher training and couples this with effective coping strategies.
+The Tap into Safety Training Platform covers the key points about workplace bullying in refresher training and couples this with effective coping strategies.
 This helps organisations to provide targeted and tailored well-being programmes.

-For businesses investing in workplace mental health, Tap Into Safety Mental Health Training Solution helps to support worker mental health through providing relevant and interactive workplace wellbeing training.
+For businesses investing in workplace mental health, Tap into Safety Mental Health Training Platform helps to support worker mental health by providing relevant and interactive workplace wellbeing training.

-Our clients have experienced a 100% increase in help-seeking activities since using the Tap Into Safety Mental Health Training Solution, as part of their wellbeing program.
-By tackling the stigma head on and encouraging help-seeking early, organisations can reduce the escalation of serious stress claims.
+Our clients have experienced a 100% increase in help-seeking activities since using the Tap into Safety Mental Health Training Platform, as part of their wellbeing program.
+By tackling the stigma head-on and encouraging help-seeking early, organisations can reduce the escalation of serious stress claims.

 Strategically placing staff trained in mental health within identified groups with declining mental health could start to see an improvement in the mental health of your organisation.

 Finally, the Tap Into Safety solution is available through a per-use ‘credits’ pricing model which provides access to mental health training for a low fee, with no lock-in contract or annual license.
 Organisations only pay for the training and assessment modules that they use in their mental health and wellbeing campaigns and on-boarding activities.

 This article is also available on the Tap into Safety Podcast.